-Two and a half acres at the bottom of the field are dedicated to our vegetable Community Supported Agriculture (CSA) scheme where we grow vegetables with no artificial chemicals and only natural fertilisers for local households, all of whom are very much involved in the day to day work at the farm.
+Four acres at the bottom of the field are dedicated to our vegetable Community Supported Agriculture (CSA) scheme where we grow vegetables with no artificial chemicals and only natural fertilisers.
+The vegetables are harvested each week and supplied in veg boxes to local households through our membership scheme.
+All members except our Armchair members are very much involved in the day to day work at the farm.

 Our weekly vegetable shares offer CSA members completely seasonal and utterly fresh vegetables.

 We eat with the seasons, enjoying gluts, and improvising through less plentiful times, together.